Nichiren: The non-dual Lotus Land

+Equality

+Nichiren taught that all beings had the same capacity to attain Buddhahood.
+He held that the Lotus Sutra teaches the equality of all beings.
+He also taught that neither social class nor gender were barriers to one's Buddhahood.
+This view was rare in Japan, which was a society dominated by elite men.
+Women were not even allowed on Mount Hiei for example, and were traditionally considered to be impure during menstruation.
+Nichiren emphasized that women are equal in their spiritual capacity: Many women in their prime became nuns during Shakyamuni's time and practiced the way of the Buddha, but they were never despised because of their menstrual periods.
+Menstruation is not a pollution that comes from without.
+It is simply a feminine characteristic...

 Nichiren and his followers

 Nichiren was a charismatic leader who attracted many followers during both his missionary trips and his exiles.
-Most of these followers were warriors and feudal lords.
-He maintained to his women followers that they were equally able to attain enlightenment.
-He set a high standard of leadership and, in his writings, shared his rationale and strategies with them, openly urging them to share his conviction and struggles.
+They included samurai, feudal lords, commoners and merchants, men and women.
+He taught his followers that women were equally able to attain enlightenment.
+He wrote to them often, sharing his rationale and strategies with them, openly urging them to share his conviction and struggles.

-He left the fulfillment of the kaidan, the third of his Three Secret Dharmas, to his disciples.
-His many extant letters demonstrate the scope and breadth of his relationship with them and his expectations for them.
+Nichiren's many extant letters demonstrate the scope and breadth of his relationship with them and his expectations for them.
 They recognized and trusted his charismatic leadership and his understanding of Buddhism.
 Many sought his guidance to overcome personal problems.
 Many were actively involved with supporting him financially and protecting his community of followers.
 Several of disciples were praised by him for sharing in his privations and a few lost their lives in these situations.
-Although over the centuries the movement he established was fraught with divisions, his followers sustained his teachings and example and various times gained considerable influence.
-Today his followers are found in influential lay movements as well as traditional Nichiren schools.

 The relationship between Nichiren and his disciples has been called shitei funi, the oneness of mentor and disciple.
 Although the functions of the mentor and disciple may vary, they share the same goals and the same responsibility.
 Nichiren claimed the precedent for shitei funi is a core theme of the Lotus Sutra, especially in chapters 21 and 22 where the Buddha entrusts the future propagation of the sutra to the gathered bodhisattvas.

-After Nichiren's death

-After Nichiren's death, his teachings were interpreted in different ways.
-As a result, Nichiren Buddhism encompasses several major branches and schools, each with its own doctrine and set of interpretations of Nichiren's teachings.